 OWI/DUI Defense for Out-of-State Drivers

-Handle Your Traffic Ticket Complications from Home
+Handle Your Traffic Ticket Complications From Home

 Iowa City is a college town, home to thousands of out-of-state students, and the Illinois, Minnesota, Missouri, and Nebraska borders are only a short drive away.
 As a result, many drivers charged with OWI/DUI in Eastern Iowa do not have Iowa driver's licenses.
 Out-of-state drivers face many of the same consequences of OWI/DUI as Iowa drivers and, depending on the laws of your home state, you may also face penalties at home.
-Navigating the requirements of various jurisdictions can be confusing, but our attorneys at Keegan, Tindal & Mason have experience representing out-of-state drivers.
+Navigating the requirements of various jurisdictions can be confusing, but our attorneys at Keegan, Tindal & Jaeger have experience representing out-of-state drivers.

 How We Can Help Defend Your Driving Privileges

-While we are not licensed to practice in surrounding states, Keegan, Tindal & Mason understands the pitfalls of receiving an Iowa OWI/DUI when your license is from Illinois or another neighboring state.
+While we are not licensed to practice in surrounding states, Keegan, Tindal & Jaeger understands the pitfalls of receiving an Iowa OWI/DUI when your license is from Illinois or another neighboring state.
 Our firm has helped many out-of-state clients fight OWI/DUI charges while minimizing the need for clients to travel to Iowa for court appearances and other appointments.
 Additionally, Attorney J. Dean Keegan's membership in the National College of Drunk Driving Defense provides access to skilled OWI/DUI attorneys across the country.

 OWI/DUIs Affect Your Ability to Work & Study